segmentio/segment-docs/src/connections/sources/plugins/index.md

 ## Wordpress

-If you are using Wordpress, use the [Segment PHP library source](/docs/connections/sources/catalog/libraries/php/), and implement your Segment events following the [Segment Spec](/docs/connections/spec/), as usual.
+If you are using Wordpress, you have a few options.
+The best option is to use the [Segment PHP library source](/docs/connections/sources/catalog/libraries/php/).
+However, you can also use the [Segment Analytics.js library source](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/) if you are more comfortable with JavaScript.
+If you use Analytics.js, you may experience issues with Device Mode Connections and therefore we recommend using Cloud Mode Connections wherever possible.
+Regardless of the library you choose, implement your Segment events following the [Segment Spec](/docs/connections/spec/), as usual.

 ## WP eCommerce